 Under the terms and conditions of the Notes, following the occurrence of certain events outside of its control, the Issuer may determine in its discretion to take one or more of the actions available to it in order to deal with the impact of such event on the Notes or the Issuer or both.
 It is possible that any such discretionary determinations by the Issuer could have a material adverse impact on the value of and return on the Notes.
-An overview of the potential for discretionary determinations by the Issuer in the section headed "Overview of the Potential for Discretionary Determinations by the Issuer" on pages
+An overview of the potential for discretionary determinations by the Issuer under the Notes is set forth in the section headed "Overview of the Potential for Discretionary Determinations by the Issuer" in this Listing Supplement.